Chart Color Schemes

 Birtinya lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 with a 2021 dataset basis.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort when utilising them.
-Considering projected demographic shifts, a significant population increase is forecast for the top quartile of Australia's regional areas, including the Birtinya (SA2), which is expected to increase by 1,297 persons to reach approximately 6,597 people by 2041 based on aggregated SA2-level projections.
-This reflects a total increase of 15.3% over the 17-year period from 2025 to 2041.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023 using 2022 data) for each age cohort.
+Based on projected demographic shifts, a significant population increase is forecasted for the top quartile of Australia's regional areas.
+Birtinya is expected to gain an additional 1,300 persons by 2041, reflecting a total increase of 15.1% over the 17-year period.

 Frequently Asked Questions - Population